Construction projects are becoming more complex. Large projects typically take 20% longer than estimated and can run up to 80% over budget.

 Construction IS Changing

-- Where should we start?
+- Where should we even start?

-- Will my team actually use it?
+- Will my team actually use tech?

 - What efforts are needed to maintain digital platforms?